niklaushirt/cp4waiops-deployer/README.md

 1. Copy and paste the content from [this file](./Quick_Install/01_INSTALL_AIMGR_EVTMGR.yaml)
 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
 3. Click `Save`

+> ℹ️❗ If you get a ClusterRoleBinding already exists, just ignore it

 ### **🚀 You can now go to [Demo the Solution](#3-demo-the-solution)**